Diabetes and High Blood Pressure

 What are the symptoms of high blood pressure?

-Often, persons with high blood pressure do not have noticeable symptoms.
-If the blood pressure is greatly elevated, an individual may experience the following.
+Often, people with high blood pressure do not have noticeable symptoms.
+If the blood pressure is greatly elevated, a person may experience the following.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 The symptoms of high blood pressure may resemble other medical conditions or problems.
 Always consult your doctor for a diagnosis.